-- Think critically and communicate with increased clarity and effectiveness - 2.
-Demonstrate an increased understanding and appreciation of history by examining its literature, ideas, and cultures
+- 1. Think critically and communicate with clarity and effectiveness - 2.
+Demonstrate an understanding and appreciation of history by examining its literature, ideas, and cultures

-- 3. Demonstrate an increased ability to evaluate the challenges, experiences, and relationships of life from a Christian perspective - 4.
-Develop an increased tendency toward lifelong learning.
+- 3. Demonstrate an ability to evaluate the challenges, experiences, and relationships of life from a Christian perspective - 4.
+Develop a capacity for lifelong learning.